-The Company is in the final stages towards delivery of its 100%-owned Lake Wells Sulphate of Potash Project (LSOP) consisting of a substantial tenement package securing a significant area of palaeovalley and salt lake terrain in the northeast part of the Yilgarn Craton, Western Australia.
+APC is in the final approvals stage for the planned development of the Lake Wells SOP Project (LSOP).
+The Project comprises a substantial tenement package of palaeovalley and salt lake terrain on the north-eastern margin of the Yilgarn Craton, Western Australia.

 The Definitive Feasibility Study (DFS) on the Sulphate of LSOP was released on 28 August 2019.
 Exceeding expectations, the DFS confirmed that the LSOP’s economic and technical aspects are all exceptionally strong, and highlight APC’s potential to become a significant long-life, low capital and high margin SOP producer.Key outcomes from the DFS: